Fingerprint Clearance Cards

 You may also fax a status request to the ACCT at (602)223-2947.
 The ACCT will respond to the fax with the status of all cards requested on this form.
 A response could take several days depending on the volume of requests received.

 Where can I find out what would preclude me from obtaining a clearance card?

-Precluding offenses for a level one fingerprint clearance card can be found in A.R.S.
-41-1758.07, subsection B and C, link below.
+Precluding offenses for a Level I fingerprint clearance card can be found in ARS § 41-1758.07, subsection B and C, link below.

 Precluding offenses for the non-Level I fingerprint clearance card can be found in ARS § 41-1758.03, link below.